25 Awesome Customer Service Tips You Must Employ in 2021

 Your team has a negative attitude throwing out absurd charges to customers.

 Big no-no. Consistency is key when delivering the best support.
 Make sure a positive attitude is ever-present.
-This is only possible if you keep the customer in mind at all times.
+This is only possible if you keep them in mind at all times.

 24. Support should be cross-departmental